This information is intended for use by health professionals

 Uncommon: Anorexia, decreased appetite

-Not known: Psychotic disorder, confusional state, depersonalisation, depression, disorientation, hallucinations, abnormal dreams
+Not known*: Psychotic disorder, confusional state5, depersonalisation, depression, disorientation, hallucinations, abnormal dreams, mania

 Nervous system disorders